Forensics Research at MRN

-Another member of the team, Dr. Carla Harenski, is expanding on Kiehl’s research by studying social cognition and moral judgment in psychopaths.
+Another member of the team, Dr. Carla Harenski, has expanded on Kiehl’s research by studying social cognition and moral judgment in psychopaths.
 “The psychopath’s emotional deficits interfere with the development of normal moral socialization, beginning in childhood.
 As a result, they are incapable of appreciating the consequences of committing harmful, immoral actions.”
-While the brain systems underlying moral judgment in non-antisocial populations have been established, how these systems function in psychopaths is still unknown.
-“With the mobile scanner, we can now explore these questions by studying incarcerated psychopaths.”
-In Dr. Harenski’s recent work, she has found that psychopaths, relative to non-psychopaths, show abnormal activity in paralimbic brain regions when they view pictures depicting moral violations (e.g. one person intentionally causing harm to another).
+While the brain systems underlying moral judgment in non-antisocial populations have been established, how these systems function in psychopaths is less known.
+“With the mobile scanner, we have been able to explore these questions by studying incarcerated psychopaths.”
+In Dr. Harenski’s work she has found that psychopaths, relative to non-psychopaths, show abnormal activity in paralimbic brain regions when they view pictures depicting moral violations (e.g. one person intentionally causing harm to another).

 Current Research //